-We are actively recruiting ...contact us to find out more ... +++ STF Annual Summit takes place in Bangkok - Oct 15/17 ... +++ Thai Fisheries Laws - STF issues open letter to Thailand's Prime Minister ... +++
+We are actively recruiting ...contact us now to find out more ... +++ Boots on the Ground in India - Members' Supply Chain Trip Underway ... +++ Thai Fisheries Laws - STF issues open letter to Thailand's Prime Minister ... +++

 Martin Thurley - Six-Month Snapshot - Aug '24